-Volunteers, known as Friends of Sumner Regional, provide needed services at Riverview Regional Medical Center by assisting with office work, visiting patients and their families, hosting in the Front Lobby, delivering meal trays and helping with fundraising events.
+Volunteers provide needed services at Riverview Regional Medical Center by assisting with office work, visiting patients and their families, hosting in the Front Lobby, and helping with fundraising events.

 We are always on the lookout for people who want to give their time and talents to a good cause!
-Are you interested in making new friends, helping others, broadening your skills and knowledge, exploring a new career, and making a difference?
+Are you interested in making new friends, helping others, broadening your skills and knowledge, and making a difference?

 Volunteering offers a vast array of benefits.
 Lasting friendships are formed.
 Patients and visitors are provided services that are above and beyond the normal healthcare setting.
 Knowledge is gained about the medical field and new skills are developed such as computer skills, clerical skills and people skills.
-Many volunteers come to work at Riverview Regional Medical Center to make a decision about changing careers or about pursuing educational opportunities.
+Many volunteers come to work at Riverview Regional Medical Center to give back to the community.

 Frequently Asked Questions